Coronavirus and Photography Workshops

 - Avoid touching your eyes, nose, and mouth.

 - It is recommended that you avoid shaking of hands or hugging.
 You are encouraged to just say, hi!

 - Sanitize your luggage, camera backpacks, camera gear, and other equipment; to include tripods, filters, lightning triggers, and remotes, etc.

-- Avoid using other participant's equipment.
+- Avoid using other participant's or the instructor’s equipment.

 - Wash or sanitize hands before eating.
-Unfortunately, we will not be having meals together.
+We will not be having meals together.
 We encourage you to dine on your own and to avoid the cafeterias and restaurants.
 Our hotel rooms on the South Rim have small refrigerators and a microwave, but the cabins on the North Rim do not.
 We recommend that you bring a cooler to store any food items that you need to keep cold.

 Discontinuation of Workshop Activities

-- In the event that one the our participants exhibit symptoms of COVID-19, that person will be asked to cease their participation in the workshop immediately.
+- In the event that one of our participants exhibit symptoms of COVID-19, that person will be asked to cease their participation in the workshop immediately.
 They will be asked to quarantine in their hotel room or cabin, and they will have use of their hotel room or cabin for 1 night while they make plans to return home.